-Large businesses also have the option of taking out key person insurance.
+Large businesses also have the option of taking out key-person insurance.
 However, the issue is that staff often become key persons over time.
 Undocumented activities and processes become ingrained into the daily routine, others become dependent on them, and it becomes business as usual without further consideration.

 - Requesting information from a department and being told ‘Joe is the expert, you will need to speak with him’.
-Knowledge critical to the day-to-day running of the business should always be shared between team members and fully documented.
+Knowledge critical to the day-to-day running of the business should always be shared between team members and thoroughly documented.

 - Ensure that all actions within the business are documented and repeatable